 Chai without caffeine?

 If you are not a fan of black tea or you just don’t want the caffeine, you can still enjoy chai.
-Substitute either rooibos or roasted dandelion root for the black tea.
-Easy!
+Simply substitute either rooibos or roasted dandelion root for the black tea.

-You will find rooibos brings a warmer, gentler taste letting the spices shine through.
-Roasted dandelion root imparts a toasty flavour with a slightly bitter edge.
+You will find rooibos imparts a more delicate flavour, allowing the spices to really shine through.
+Roasted dandelion root has a toasty flavour with a slightly bitter edge.

 Where did chai tea originate?

-In the 1830s the British established the first tea plantations in Assam to feed its nation’s voracious appetite for the beverage.
+In the 1830s British colonisers established the first tea plantations in Assam to feed England’s voracious appetite for the beverage.
 The Indians soon embraced black tea too, adding their own spicy twist!

-Black tea was an expensive commodity.
-In the typical Indian fashion, a variety of spices made their way into the brew with added milk and jaggery (unrefined cane sugar).
+Black tea was an expensive commodity for Indians.
+A variety of spices made their way into the brew with added milk and jaggery (unrefined cane sugar).
 These additions pleased the Indian palate and bulked out the tea.